Looking Closely at the Growth Curve for The Southern Company (SO)

-The Southern Company (NYSE:SO) went up by 1.15% from its latest closing price compared to the recent 1-year high of $68.21.
-The company’s stock price has collected 0.91% of gains in the last five trading sessions.
+The Southern Company (NYSE:SO) went down by -0.60% from its latest closing price compared to the recent 1-year high of $68.88.
+The company’s stock price has collected 1.81% of gains in the last five trading sessions.
 Press Release reported on 12/24/21 that Georgia Power and Microsoft partner to provide more than $200,000 in funding to support Clark Atlanta University’s solar powered generator student venture

 Is It Worth Investing in The Southern Company (NYSE :SO) Right Now?